What does best practices mean when it comes to Mental Health treatment?

-In order to truly help people the mental health community needs to better define what “help” means for people with a mental health disorder.
+As a social worker, I sit on a vast, layered, and profoundly broader body of knowledge, theoretical understanding and foundation of information than some other more narrow-focused disciplines out there in mental health.
+This is why I believe it is up to social workers, prosumers (people with lived experience and professional training) and other more ornate backgrounds and experiences to jettison research into the next era.
+In order to truly help people, the mental health community needs to better define what “help” means for people with a mental health disorder.
 We work in a multidisciplinary field rife with different approaches and different languages all targeting the same issue, treating mental illness or mitigating the impact of the disorder by providing a service to people in the public mental health system.
 Maybe this is the problem.
 By in large, practitioners are working in isolation at the micro level within a larger system of care.
 This is a bit counterintuitive to reform an already mixed up way of managing the entire way we do things in mental health.